-4. Measurement of Rupture Velocity and Supershear Transition Length
+4. Measurement of rupture velocity and supershear transition length

-We measured the crack tip position as a function of time from the isochromatic fringe patterns in successive highspeed digital images.
-These data were then fit with either an interpolating cubic spline or a smoothing spline using the curve fitting toolbox in MATLAB(R).
+We measured the crack tip position as a function of time from the isochromatic fringe patterns in successive high-speed digital images.
+These data were then fit with either an interpolating cubic spline or a smoothing spline using the curve fitting toolbox in MATLAB®.
 The resulting fit was then differentiated to obtain instantaneous rupture velocity as a function of time.
-Rupture velocities in the supershear regime were checked by measuring the Mach angle, $\beta$ , in the photographs and using the relationship $v_r/c_s = \csc \beta$ .
+Rupture velocities in the supershear regime were checked by measuring the Mach angle, β , in the photographs and using the relationship $v_r/c_s = 1/\sin\!\beta$ where v_r is the rupture velocity.